 You want to build the Next Big Thing.
-And you have a pretty good idea how it should work, look & feel.
+And you have a pretty good idea of how it should work, look & feel.
 Great, now it’s time to find a dev team to build your MVP.
 But how much should your MVP cost?
 A freelancer will tell you it should cost $5,000 to $15,000.
 An experienced CTO will tell you it should cost between $50,000 and $150,000.
 Which one is right?
 Are they even talking about the same thing?
 No, they’re not!

 Ok, but why are these MVP cost estimates so wildly apart?

-Freelance developers when asked about an MVP are thinking about a prototype which they will be happy to single-handedly build for you over the next few weeks.
-It’s functional but not market ready – it lacks great UX to make it competitive, isn’t scalable and has so much project “debt” (things you decided to do “later”) – technical, organizational and process wise – that you will be having second thoughts if you’ve made the right decision to invest in it at all.
+Freelance developers, when asked about an MVP, are thinking about a prototype which they will be happy to single-handedly build for you over the next few weeks.
+It’s functional but not market-ready – it lacks great UX to make it competitive, isn’t scalable and has so much project “debt” (things you decided to do “later”) – technical, organizational and process-wise – that you will be having second thoughts if you’ve made the right decision to invest in it at all.

 Why would you need a prototype?

 - convince any stakeholders that you are serious about it

 - get seed money to build an MVP